CSCAP is a non-governmental (second track) process for dialogue on security issues in the Asia Pacific

 The Council for Security Cooperation in the Asia Pacific (CSCAP) provides an informal mechanism for scholars, officials and others in their private capacities to discuss political and security issues and challenges facing the region.
 It also provides policy recommendations to various inter-governmental bodies, convenes regional and international meetings and establishes linkages with institutions and organisations in other parts of the world to exchange information, insights and experiences in the area of regional political-security cooperation.

-CSCAP activities are guided by a Steering Committee and is co-chaired by a member from an ASEAN Member Committee and a member from a non-ASEAN Member Committee.
-The Co-Chairs are Professor David Capie from CSCAP New Zealand as the ASEAN Co-Chair (2020-2022) and Dr Philips Vermonte from CSCAP Indonesia as the Non-ASEAN Co-Chair (2021-2023).
+CSCAP activities are guided by a Steering Committee, which meets twice a year.
+The organisation is co-chaired by a representative from an ASEAN Member Committee and a representative from a non-ASEAN Member Committee.
+The current Co-Chairs are Datuk Prof Dr Mohad Faiz Abdullah (CSCAP Malaysia) and Dr Liu Qing (CSCAP China).

 Latest News

-On behalf of the Council for Security Cooperation in the Asia Pacific (CSCAP), we are pleased to present the CSCAP Regional Security Outlook (CRSO) 2023.
-Inaugurated in 2007, the CRSO volume is now in its seventeenth year, providing a survey of the major security challenges from a diverse range of perspectives.
-Download a copy of the CSCAP Regional Security Outlook 2023 here.
+On behalf of the Council for Security Cooperation in the Asia Pacific (CSCAP), we are pleased to present the CSCAP Regional Security Outlook (CRSO) 2025.
+Inaugurated in 2007, the CRSO…